-I clear Canadian Customs and Immigration at Vancouver airport in short order, clear security again, and find my last gate for this trip for my 20-minute flight to Victoria.
+I clear Canadian Customs and Immigration at Vancouver airport in short order, clear security again, and find my last gate for this trip – a 20-minute flight to Victoria.
 I calculate that I’ve traveled some 35,500 kms or 21,300 miles in the last 20 days!

 I’m up at 5:15AM, put my bag out and have breakfast at 6AM downstairs in the hotel with the rest of my tour group.
-Since all the bags and people are aboard bus, we leave 15 minutes early for the Kuala Lumpur International airport.
+Since all the bags and people are aboard the bus, we leave 15 minutes early for the Kuala Lumpur International airport.
 Our local guide Susan is a Type A personality, so everything is highly organized for us!
 We arrive on Level 1 where our driver Mohammed drops us off.
 We then take the elevator to Level 5 where Departures are located.
 We check-in, go through security and clear Malaysian immigration.
-We then take a train to the departure gates, find our gate and board our Airbus A330 – a four hour Dragon Air flight, which leaves on time at 10:30AM.
+We then take a train to the departure gates, find our gate and board our Airbus A330 – a four hour Dragon Air flight to Hong Kong, which leaves on time at 10:30AM.

-After disembarking our first flight in Hong Kong, we re-group at the end of the Jetway and Michele suggests a few of us more mobile members go ahead to start the transfer process to our flight to Los Angeles, which includes two security checks.
+After disembarking, we re-group at the end of the Jetway and Michele suggests a few of us who are more mobile go ahead to start the transfer process to our flight to Los Angeles, which includes two security checks.
 It is a pretty long trek across this huge airport – taking about a half hour to find our gate and get ready for our much longer flight across the Pacific Ocean to Los Angeles.
-It is totally disorganized at the Cathay Pacific gate, with Business Class and priority boarding mixing with Premium Economy, but we eventually all board and are seated.
+It is totally disorganized at the Cathay Pacific gate, with Business Class and priority boarding mixing with Premium Economy, but everyone eventually is aboard and seated.

-The Premium Economy upgrade some of us went for is expensive and only applies for the return trip segment between LA and Hong Kong, but it includes a nicer dinner menu with more choices, complementary alcoholic drinks, a seat that is more comfortable, reclines more, and has a recliner foot rest.
-We also get to board before regular economy, and have our own cabin with exclusive washroom.
+The Premium Economy upgrade some of us went for is expensive and only applies for the return trip segment between LA and Hong Kong, but it includes a nicer dinner menu with more choices, complementary alcoholic drinks, a seat which is much more comfortable with a recliner and foot rest.
+We also get to board before regular economy, and have our own cabin with an exclusive washroom.